 - Sudden, severe headache with no known cause

-That's why it's so important to learn the signs and symptoms of stroke, and to learn to act F.A.S.T. to identify symptoms of a stroke:
+It's important to learn the signs and symptoms of stroke.
+Remember B.E.
+F.A.S.T. to identify symptoms of a stroke:

 Face: Ask the person to smile.
 Does one side of the face droop?